A vibrant Chicago powered by diverse leaders from every neighborhood.

 Associate Board of Directors

-Our mission is to use our unique position as emerging leaders to enhance organizational capacity, raise funds and awareness of Chicago Scholars across the City of Chicago, and ultimately help Chicago Scholars to build a vibrant Chicago powered by diverse leaders from every neighborhood.
+The mission of the Associate Board is to use our unique position as emerging leaders to enhance organizational capacity, raise funds and awareness of Chicago Scholars across the City of Chicago, and ultimately help Chicago Scholars to build a vibrant Chicago powered by diverse leaders from every neighborhood.
+Systemic change in our society cannot happen until more people of color from marginalized communities are in positions of leadership – young people like our Scholars.
+Chicago Scholars is committed to building a future society that works for everybody.